shlake/lc-open-refine/_episodes/03-faceting-filtering-spliting.md

 * Custom facets
 * Scatterplot facets

-**Numeric and Timeline facets** display graphs instead of lists of values.
-The graph includes 'drag and drop' controls you can use to set a start and end range to filter the data displayed.

-**Scatterplot facets** are less commonly used - for further information on these see the tutorial at [http://enipedia.tudelft.nl/wiki/OpenRefine_Tutorial#Exploring_the_data_with_scatter_plots](http://enipedia.tudelft.nl/wiki/OpenRefine_Tutorial#Exploring_the_data_with_scatter_plots)

-**Custom facets** are a range of different types of facets.
-Some of the default custom facets are:

-* Word facet - this breaks down text into words and counts the number of records each word appears in
-* Duplicates facet - this results in a binary facet of 'true' or 'false'.
-Rows appear in the 'true' facet if the value in the selected column is an exact match for a value in the same column in another row
-* Text length facet - creates a numeric facet based on the length (number of characters) of the text in each row for the selected column.
-This can be useful for spotting incorrect or unusual data in a field where specific lengths are expected (e.g. if the values are expected to be years, any row with a text length more than 4 for that column is likely to be incorrect)
-* Facet by blank - a binary facet of 'true' or 'false'.
-Rows appear in the 'true' facet if they have no data present in that column.
-This is useful when looking for rows missing key data.

 Facets are intended to group together common values and OpenRefine limits the number of values allowed in a single facet to ensure the software does not perform slowly or run out of memory.
 If you create a facet where there are many unique values (for example, a facet on a 'book title' column in a data set that has one row per book) the facet created will be very large and may either slow down the application, or OpenRefine will not create the facet.

 >## Find all publications without a DOI